joereynolds/pcre-vim/README.md

 # pcre-vim

+NOTE: This is a proof of concept and major WIP.
+Don't expect anything

 Convert PCREs to vim expressions.

 Vim/Neovim use their own flavour of regular expressions.
 This is a lua script to convert sane PCREs to Vim's version.